-^{4/17/2004} email from HBME David Hodgkinson to HSBC David Bagley and HSBC Warren Leaming, "Iran - Correspondent Banking Services," HSBC OCC 8874671.
-Id. at 8874671.
+4/17/2004 email from HBME David Hodgkinson to HSBC David Bagley and HSBC Warren Leaming, "Iran - Correspondent Banking Services," HSBC OCC 8874671.
+4/17/2004 email from HBME David Hodgkinson to HSBC David Bagley and HSBC Warren Leaming, "Iran - Correspondent Banking Services," HSBC OCC 8874671.

-824 4/19/2004 email from HSBC David Bagley to HSBC Richard Bennett, "Iran Correspondent Banking Services - OFAC," HSBC OCC 8873994 and HSBC OCC 8966146.
+&lt;sup>825 4/19/2004 email from HSBC David Bagley to HSBC Richard Bennett, "Iran Correspondent Banking Services - OFAC," HSBC OCC 8873994 and HSBC OCC 8966146.
 Mr. Bagley had allowed these payments to continue by granting a dispensation since they ran afoul of Group policy.
 However, an increase in business, which is what HBME was seeking, was on hold pending an agreement between HBUS, HBEU, and HBME.

-might be unaware it was processing Iranian U-turn transactions that, in his own words, "may constitute a breach of U.S. sanctions," yet contained no indication that Mr. Bagley planned to inform HBUS about the risks it was incurring.
+This email is the third in which Mr. Bagley indicated that HBUS might be unaware it was processing Iranian U-turn transactions that, in his own words, "may constitute a breach of U.S. sanctions," yet contained no indication that Mr. Bagley planned to inform HBUS about the risks it was incurring.